Al3xBM/Reversi/README.md

 # Reversi
-A server and client for reversi which allow multiple players to connect and play together
+A server and client for reversi which allow multiple players to connect and play together made using GTK